accessing your super

 • are currently receiving these payments, and

-• you are unable to meet reasonable and immediate living expenses.
+• you can demonstrate you are unable to meet reasonable and immediate living expenses.

 You can apply for any amount if: